 A STA shall not transmit an MPDU in a VHT format PPDU to a STA that exceeds the maximum MPDU

-length capability indicated in the VHT Capability element.
+length capability indicated in the most recent VHT Capability element sent by the recipient STA.

+NOTE—An A-MSDU that meets the A-MSDU length limit for transmission in a VHT PPDU may exceed the A-MSDU length limit for an HT PPDU and thus not be retransmitted in an HT PPDU

 Modify the paragraph starting at PAG 803 L9

 Support for the reception of an A-MSDU, where the A-MSDU is carried in a QoS data MPDU with Ack Policy

-(#10128)equal to Normal Ack and the A-MSDU is not aggregated within an A-MPDU, is mandatory for an
+(#10128)equal to Normal Ack is mandatory in the following cases:

+-- for an HT STA if the A-MSDU is not aggregated within an A-MPDU,

-HT STA.
+-- for a VHT STA if the A-MSDU is sent in a VHT Single MPDU.